v-mholloway/edge-developer.es-ES/microsoft-edge/devtools-guide-chromium/javascript/source-maps.md

 ## <a name="get-started-with-preprocessors"></a>Introducción a los preprocesadores

-En este artículo se explica cómo interactuar con los mapas de origen de JavaScript en el Panel de orígenes de DevTools.  <!--For a first overview of what preprocessors are, how each may help, and how Source Maps work; navigate to Set Up CSS & JS Preprocessors.  -->
+En este artículo se explica cómo interactuar con los mapas de origen de JavaScript en la herramienta Orígenes de DevTools.  <!--For a first overview of what preprocessors are, how each may help, and how Source Maps work; navigate to Set Up CSS & JS Preprocessors.  -->

 <!--todo: add link to Set Up CSS & JS Preprocessors when section is available -->
 <!--[]: /web/tools/setup/setup-preprocessors#debugging-and-editing-preprocessed-content ""  -->